-Printer ink for the 29 Compliance Officers.
+Printer ink for the 34 (includes potential 8 new MCSAP Compliance Officers).
 Officers use on average 12 cartridges/year for portable printers at an average cost of \$21/cartridge.

-Miscellaneous Office Supplies include pens, pads of paper and other essential office supplies for MCSAP Field and Office staff.
+Miscellaneous Office Supplies include other essential office supplies for MCSAP Field and Office staff that are non-core office supplies.